ShaheensWeb/250-angularJS-examples/README.md

  	* ng-model="var": A way to bind a variable to a value.
 In the HTML code snippet above we are using ng-model to bind the value given from the text input to a "favColor" variable.
 This variable then gets returned in real time via data-binding to {{favColor}}.
  	* ng-init="Class=['sean', 'james', 'alex', 'daihee']": A way to bind values and hard declare them.
  	* ng-repeat="people in Class": The main method of iteration in AngularJS.
 This would allow us to go through the previously declared array of strings and log each name using {{people}}.
+  * Filters: A way to filter inputs given via ng-repeat. "people in class | filter: userInput | orderBy: name".
+Filter takes into consideration what the user may be typing, orderBy deals with the order the object gets returned in.
+There are many examples of different built in filters, you can even build your own filters.
 ```html
 <!DOCTYPE html>
 <html ng-app>